2000012835xt/2000012835xt.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
-I am Tong Xie, a second-year Ph.D. student at the School of Integrated Circuits, Peking University.
+I am Tong Xie, a third-year Ph.D. candidate at the School of Integrated Circuits, Peking University.

 I received the B.S. degree in Microelectronic Science and Engineering from the School of EECS at Peking University, Beijing, China, in 2024.
 I am currently pursuing a Ph.D. degree at the School of Integrated Circuits under the supervision of Prof. Runsheng Wang and Prof. Meng Li.